- Sheryl Ness

 A perfect winter day for Ribollita

-The soup does take some time to make, so I recommend making a double batch and enjoying the leftovers for a few days after you make it.
+The soup does take some time to make, so I recommend making it and enjoying the leftovers for a few days or freezing half for later.
 It keeps getting better each day.
 This recipe is easy to half as well.

 ¼ cup extra virgin olive oil